Find Providers Near You

 Clinical Efficacy

 MADs reduce the Apnea-Hypopnea Index by 50–75% in most patients.
 For mild to moderate OSA, success rates approach 70–85%, with complete resolution in roughly 50% of cases.
-Both the AASM and AADSM endorse oral appliance therapy as a first-line treatment for mild to moderate OSA.
+Both the AASM and leading dental sleep medicine organizations endorse oral appliance therapy as a first-line treatment for mild to moderate OSA.

 Potential Side Effects